Chriacus

+Chriacus is an extinct genus of placental mammals that lived in what is now North America during the Paleocene and early Eocene epochs (Puercan through Wasatchian faunal ages).
+In life, members of the genus may have looked and lived in ways similar to coatimundis, though they were not closely related to any living mammal.
+Like many early Cenozoic mammals, its relationships are uncertain, with possible affinities to ungulates or Ferae (carnivorans and their relatives).
+Chriacus and similar Paleocene-Eocene mammals are generally known as arctocyonids, though it is unclear whether different arctocyonids are actually related to each other.

+Paleobiology

+Chriacus were probably omnivores, eating fruit, eggs, insects and small mammals.

+Climbing adaptations

-Chriacus is an extinct genus of placental mammals that lived in what is now North America during the Paleocene epoch and died out after the early Eocene.
-In life, members of the genus would have looked something like a kinkajou or binturong, though they were not closely related to any living mammal.
-Well preserved fossils allow clear information on what they looked like.
-They were about 1 m long including a long, robust tail, which may or may not have been prehensile.
-Other features include a light build, weighing approximately 7 kg (15 lb), and many adaptations typical of animals that live in trees.
-These include walking on the soles of their five-toed feet, and having long, curved, compressed claws.
-The powerfully built limbs had flexible joints, especially the ankles, an adaptation that allows an animal to turn its hind feet behind it, like modern tree squirrels, in order to climb downward.
-They were probably omnivores, eating fruit, eggs, insects and small mammals.
+Chriacus has better-preserved fossils than most other Paleocene mammals.
+The most complete skeleton belongs to an uncertain species (Chriacus sp.) from the Willwood Formation of Wyoming.
+In life, it would have measured around 1 m long, including a long, robust tail, which may or may not have been prehensile.
+Other features include a light build, weighing approximately 5-7 kg, and many adaptations typical of animals that live in trees.
+These include the ability to walk on the soles of their five-toed feet, as well as claws which are long, curved, and compressed.
+The powerfully-built limbs have flexible joints, especially the ankles, an adaptation that allows an animal to turn its hind feet behind it, like modern tree squirrels, in order to climb downward.

+Senses

-Analysis of casts of the brain and inner ear from Chriacus pelvidens and C. baldwini suggest these animals depended more on their sense of smell than sight, may have been able to hear about as well as a modern aardvark, and were slow-moving to moderately agile.
-The encephalization quotient (EQ) had a range of 0.12–0.41 (1.0=average brain size compared with modern mammals of a similar body size) and the neocortex was less developed than later mammals.
-By the standards of modern mammals, they would have been neither especially quick nor intelligent, but their brains were comparable to many mammals of their time.
+Analysis of casts of the brain and inner ear from C. pelvidens and C. baldwini suggest these animals depended more on their sense of smell than sight, may have been able to hear about as well as a modern aardvark, and were slow-moving to moderately agile.

+The encephalization quotient (EQ) had a range of 0.12–0.41 (1.0 is set as an average brain size in modern mammals of a similar body size) and the neocortex was less developed than later mammals.
+By the standards of modern mammals, Chriacus would have been neither especially quick nor intelligent, but their brains were comparable to many mammals of their time.

 Derived features of the inner ear were shared with fossils that are assigned to Euungulata (artiodactyls+perissodactyls), suggesting the genus may be close to the origin of ungulates, though it is too different in form to be a direct ancestor.

 Classification

+Species

+At least nine species are currently recognized in the genus, though it is unknown whether all of these species share exclusive ancestry with each other.
+Variation within the genus (at its widest concept) is unusually high.
+Chriacus fossils from the Willwood Formation point towards a slow, climbing lifestyle similar to some scansorial carnivorans such as raccoons.
+Others, such as a C. baldwini skeleton from New Mexico, are oddly similar to Diacodexis, a fleet-footed early artiodactyl related to deer and antelope.